iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

 !!! tip

-    Using SVG images as the value for author logo is recommended.
+    Using an SVG image as the value for author logo is recommended.

 **default**: use `theme.logo` in your project's `mkdocs.yml`